Jadens-arc/Ironmind/README.md

 # Iron Mind
-A BrainF*ck interpreter written in rust
+A BrainF*ck interpreter written in Rust